lanl-ansi/PowerModelsGMD.jl/README.md

 ## Quick Start

-The most common use case is a quasi-dc solve followed by an AC-OPF where the currents from the quasi-dc solve are constant parameters that determine the reactive power consumption of transformers throughout the system.
+The most common use case is a quasi-dc solve followed by an AC-OPF where the currents from the quasi-dc solve are constant parameters that determine the reactive power consumption of transformers throughout the network.
 For example:
 ```
-using PowerModels, PowerModelsGMD, Ipopt
+using PowerModels, PowerModelsGMD, JuMP, Ipopt

-network_file = joinpath(dirname(pathof(PowerModelsGMD)), "../test/data/epri21.m")
+network_data = joinpath(dirname(pathof(PowerModelsGMD)), "../test/data/matpower/epri21.m")
-case = PowerModels.parse_file(network_file)
+network_case = PowerModels.parse_file(network_data)
-solver = JuMP.optimizer_with_attributes(Ipopt.Optimizer)
+optimizer = JuMP.optimizer_with_attributes(Ipopt.Optimizer)

-result = PowerModelsGMD.solve_ac_gmd_opf_decoupled(case, solver)
+result = PowerModelsGMD.solve_ac_gmd_opf(network_case, optimizer)
 ```